 Valvoline High Mileage is a synthetic blend made for vehicles that have logged over 75,000 miles.
 The MaxLife Technology® works to protect against friction, wear, heat, and deposits in the engine.
 It also uses conditioners that work to strengthen seals in order to prevent leaks and lessen existing ones.

 Valvoline recommends that motorists, especially those who are stop-and-go drivers, swap out their oil roughly every 3,000 to 4,000 miles.
 Since synthetic blends still contain petroleum oil, you usually have to change the oil more frequently compared to full synthetic options.

 - Added antioxidants help resist motor oil breakdown

 - Includes seal conditioners to delay oil leaks

-What Customers Are Saying: Valvoline gets high marks from customers with an average 4.8- out of 5.0-star rating with more than 9,900 reviews.
+What Customers Are Saying: Valvoline gets high marks from customers with an average 4.8- out of 5.0-star rating with nearly 11,000 reviews.
 The affordable price and easy-pour design are additions customers like.
 The most common gripe from buyers is a leaky bottle.